pkbythebay29/ot-rag-llm-api/README.md

 ## 🧠 Model Info

-- Default LLM: `tiiuae/falcon-rw-1b` (run locally via `transformers`)
-- Embedding model: `sentence-transformers/all-MiniLM-L6-v2`
 - All models are open-source and run offline.

-> You can replace these with any local-compatible Hugging Face model.
+> You can replace with any local-compatible Hugging Face model.

 ---